VanshikaTanwar/VSD-Digital_VLSI_SoC_Planning/README.md

 ![image](https://github.com/user-attachments/assets/a9829a2b-fc67-4f6e-9d4e-5a42c2861ddc)

 # Task 1

+(1) To Run 'picorv32a' design synthesis using OpenLANE flow and generate the respective outputs.
-To calculate the Flop Ratio
+(2) To calculate the Flop Ratio

 - For Calculating the Flop Ratio ,with reference of number of D flip flops to number of cells , the following formula has been used
 ```math